How to build equity in your yard

 Even trees near your property increase its value.
 Years of studies show that leafy neighborhoods have higher property values and lower crime rates.
 Trees are infrastructure!
 If your neighborhood is short on trees, inquire with the city about planting street trees, or launch an initiative with your neighbors.

 Keep in mind that some trees (even some popular species) don’t work well in the typical yard.
+Check out our tips on choosing the right tree for your yard.

 5. Living space